zexalistic/c-to-python-converter/README.md

 ## Automatically converting C code to python using ctypes lib

 #### How to use
-+ Build dll files(Optional, if you want to run testcases)
 + Edit config.json
 + Run autogen.py
 + Python APIs are in wrapper.py